PalomaCue/cloudera-ml-vm/README.md

 I aim to train with a unique machine in a pseudodistributed cluster, the first step Cloudera proposes, just for educational use.

-## Contents of CDH
+## Contents of Cloudera distribution of Apache Hadoop (CDH).
-The contents of the <a href="https://www.cloudera.com/downloads/quickstart_vms/5-12.html" >Cloudera Quickstart 5.12 Virtual Machine</a> are (raw content, without adding parcels):
+The <a href="https://www.cloudera.com/downloads/quickstart_vms/5-12.html" >Cloudera Quickstart 5.12 Virtual Machine</a> includes:
 * Apache HBase
 * Apache Hive & Hive on Spark
 * Apache Impala